YerasulGOD20/gdp-dashboard/README.md

 # :earth_americas: GDP dashboard template

-A simple Streamlit app showing the GDP of different countries in the world.
+A simple app showing the Kazahstan meat and milk productiom

 ### How to run it on your own machine